surveyjs/survey-library/README.md

 ##Builds

-You can find forks build in package folder.
+You can find built in libraries in the package folder or build the libraries by yourself.

 ##Building survey.js from sources